Masmiseim36/nxpSDK/boards/evkmcimx7ulp/rtos_examples/freertos_tickless/readme.txt

 Overview
 ========
 This document explains the freertos_tickless example.
-It shows the CPU enter at sleep mode and then it is waked up by expired time delay that using GPT module.
+It shows how the CPU enters the sleep mode and then it is woken up either by expired time delay using low power timer module or by external interrupt caused by a user defined button.

 Toolchain supported
 ===================
-- IAR embedded Workbench  8.32.1
+- IAR embedded Workbench  8.32.3
-- GCC ARM Embedded  7.3.1
+- GCC ARM Embedded  8.2.1

 Hardware requirements
 =====================